Coronavirus digest: Global cases top 20 million | DW | 11.08.2020

 The news comes as New Zealand recently announced it had gone more than 100 days without community transmission of the coronavirus.

-Papua New Guinea Prime Minister James Marape said that the two-week lockdown in the capital of Port Moresby would be lifted from Wednesday, despite reported cases of the coronavirus doubling over the past week.
+In Papua New Guinea, Prime Minister James Marape said that the two-week lockdown in the capital of Port Moresby would be lifted from Wednesday, despite reported cases of the coronavirus doubling over the past week.

 "Whilst the spread is there, we have to adapt to living with COVID-19 this year, instead of taking on drastic measures," Marape told a news conference.